-Dr. Rosemarie Allen will be the Keynote Speaker at this year’s Women’s Hall of Fame.
+Dr. Rosemarie Allen will be the Keynote Speaker at this year’s Women’s Hall of Fame, sponsored by PNC Financial Services Group.
 Dr. Allen’s life work is centered on ensuring children have access to high quality early childhood programs that are developmentally and culturally appropriate.
 She has served as a leader in early childhood education for nearly 40 years.
 Dr. Allen is also the President & CEO for the Institute for Racial Equity & Excellence.

 To mark this celebratory 30th year, we will be introducing our Women of Empowerment- Lifetime Achievement Award.
 This award will honor two of our past inductees who were selected by our nominations panel for their compassion and leadership which set a standard for lifetime commitment by supporting the YWCA mission through their volunteerism or work and to the welfare of Stark County and its residents.

 It is our honor and pleasure to announce our 2020 Women of Empowerment Lifetime Achievement Award recipients:

 - *Diane Stevens Robinson, President/CEO of the Greater Stark County Urban League, Women’s Hall of Fame Class of 1993